roblaing/erlang-webapp-howto/unit3/README.md

 Other choices include using the database bundled with OTP, Mnesia, and the standard libraries also include ODBC support which should make nearly every database accessible.
 As I mentioned in
 <a href="https://github.com/roblaing/swipl-webapp-howto/tree/master/unit3">Unit 3</a> of my SWI Prolog web application
-tutorial (which I'm redoing here in Erlang), I'm no fan of Microsoft's poorly documentated ODBC "standard".
+tutorial (which I'm redoing here in Erlang), I'm no fan of Microsoft's poorly documented ODBC "standard".

 I'm assuming you have PostgreSQL (or MySQL, or whatever you want to use) installed and running on your computer.
 If not, head to <a href="https://www.postgresql.org/">https://www.postgresql.org/</a> and follow the instructions.